What is the GSA, and what role does it play in the presidential transition?

 The agency has said that Murphy cannot yet ascertain the winner of the presidential race, citing the precedent established after the 2000 election, when court battles over the Florida recount delayed the transition by several weeks.
 However, that race involved a dispute over one state with a difference of 537 votes separating the two candidates, and Mr. Biden leads Mr. Trump by thousands of votes in several states.
 In 2016, the decision by the GSA acting administrator to begin the transition process occurred on November 9, the day after the election.

-"We believe that the time has come for the GSA administrator to promptly ascertain Joe Biden and Kamala Harris as president-elect and vice president-elect," an unidentified Biden-Harris transition official said Monday night during a briefing with reporters.
+"We believe that the time has come for the GSA administrator to promptly ascertain Joe Biden and Kamala Harris as president-elect and vice president-elect," a Biden-Harris transition official said Monday night during a briefing with reporters.

 The nonpartisan Center for Presidential Transition, which includes veterans from administrations of both parties, released a statement on Monday urging the GSA to kickstart the transition process.